aeternity/tutorials/sophia-token-exchange-contract-1.md

 Every decentralized exchange would need to be able to "convert" one token to another.
 This happens in accordance to some rules - normally exchange rates.
 Our example will teach you how you can create this mechanism to exchange two Fungible tokens in accordance to a given exchange rate.

 ### Crowdsales
-Generally, every crowdsale is just exchange between a native currency (AE, USD, ETH) and newly created Fungible token.
+Generally, every crowdsale is just an exchange between a native currency (AE, USD, ETH) and a newly created Fungible token.
 You can swap one of our tokens with AE and you have half of what is needed in order to create a crowdsale.

 ### Addition: Oracles
 One of the main benefits of Aeternity is the inbuilt support for Oracles.
 Exchange contracts combined with Oracles creates a robust Oracle-regulated system.
 For example, an Oracle might be updating your exchange smart contract, with the exchange rate between your Fungible token and AE, in accordance with off-chain factors.